 Are you dealing with a narcissist?
 Tell me your story in the comments.

-More Help with Narcissistic Relationships and Gaslighting
+More Help with Narcissistic Abuse in Relationships and Gaslighting

 - Take Back Your Power: How to End People Pleasing, Stop Letting Life Happen to You and Start Getting What You Want